-The differences between travelling with a suitcase or backpack are few and far between and both have their pros and cons.
+The differences between traveling with a suitcase or backpack are few and far between and both have their pros and cons.

 Back in 2014 I was setting out on my first globe-trotting adventures and purchased my first backpack.
-I still remember the day of going into my local Go Outdoors store and purchasing my Vango backpack, which I loved so much, and really got me much more excited for travelling.
+I still remember the day of going to my local Go Outdoors store and purchasing my Vango backpack, which I loved so much, and really got me much more excited for traveling.

-It was an experience and a half trying to pack everything I “needed” into my bag, and being my first time travelling of course I packed so much unnecessary stuff.
+It was an experience and a half trying to pack everything I “needed” into my bag, and being my first time traveling of course I packed so much unnecessary stuff.

-So carrying the bag its self was a psychical struggle and I really did dread carrying that bag.
+So carrying the bag itself was a psychical struggle and I really did dread carrying that bag.

 Once I arrived in Australia, I settled in Perth for 6 months until I set off on my actual travels.
 Within that time I decided to sell my backpack and buy a Wheelie bag (from Roxy).